Effective beam separation schemes for the measurement of the electric Aharonov-Bohm effect in an ion interferometer: Concept for the measurement

 A full quantum mechanical description of the electric Aharonov-Bohm effect \cite{Aharonov1959} is given in \cite{Weder2011}.
-As it is illustrated in fig. \ref{fig:elAB} b), the two coherent partial waves, separated by the biprism, propagate through two tiny metal cylinders.
+The beam originating from a SAT emitter gets coherently divided.
+The partial waves propagate through tiny metal cylinders and get combined on the detector where they interfere.
+In the original idea of Aharonov and Bohm \cite{Aharonov1959} an electron source is pulsed to emit wave packages smaller than the length of the metal cylinders.
 Inside the tubes, the particles are shielded against any fields from outside.
-In the original idea of Aharonov and Bohm, an electron source is pulsed to emit wave packages smaller than the length of the metal cylinders.
-As soon as the wave packages are inside the cylinders, electric potentials will be applied on those tubes with the difference $V$.
-They will be set to zero before the electrons leave the cylinders.
-Thereby the electrons are exposed to scalar potentials, but not to electrical fields.
-This causes a different phase shift of the partial waves, which can be observed in a shift of the interference pattern in the detector by \cite{Aharonov1959}
+As soon as the wave packages are inside, different potentials for the two tubes will be applied with the deviation $V$.
+They will be switched off before the electrons leave the cylinders.
+Thereby the electrons are exposed to scalar potentials, but not to electric fields.
+This causes a different phase shift of the partial waves, which can be observed in a shift of the interference pattern at the detector by~\cite{Aharonov1959}